Why Grey got three years

 Update 19 May: Grey was refused permission to appeal against her sentence today.

-Mr Justice Griffiths, sitting with Lord Justice William Davis and Judge Flewitt KC in the Court of Appeal today, said:
+Mr Justice Griffiths, sitting with Lord Justice William Davis and Judge Flewitt KC in the Court of Appeal, said:

 In our judgment, the mitigating features didn’t require a sentence of less than three years.